pyenv-win/pyenv-win/README.md

    3. Close and reopen your terminal app and run `pyenv --version`
       1. If the return value is the installed version of `pyenv`, then continue to Step 4
-      2. If you receive a command not found error, ensure the environment variables are properly set via the GUI: __This PC → Properties → Advanced system settings → Advanced → Environment Variables... → PATH__
+      2. If you receive a "command not found" error, ensure all environment variables are properly set via the GUI: __This PC → Properties → Advanced system settings → Advanced → Environment Variables... → PATH__
-      3. If you receive a command not found error and you are using Visual Studio Code or another IDE with a built in terminal, restart it and try again
+      3. If you receive a "command not found" error and you are using Visual Studio Code or another IDE with a built in terminal, restart it and try again

    4. Now run the `pyenv rehash` from home directory
       - If you are getting an error, go through the steps again.
 Still facing the issue?
 [Open a ticket](https://github.com/pyenv-win/pyenv-win/issues).